tristanwagner/host-your-own/README.md

 You can log in to `umami.domain` following the [official instructions](https://umami.is/docs/login).

+A crontab is created for updating umami every month and also backing up every weeks

 ### Updates and Backups

 Both the OS and the individual services are updated on a monthly basis.